smcclatchy/machine-learning-for-biomedical-science/setup.md

 Alternatively,
 [download the data directly from Github](https://github.com/genomicsclass/tissuesGeneExpression/blob/master/data/tissuesGeneExpression.rda) and place them in your new `data` directory.
+Do this if installing `devtools` or installing from Github gave you difficulty.

 {% include links.md %}